wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 ---
-title: 'Fedora Workstation 35: installation guide with btrfs-luks full disk encryption (optionally including /boot) and automatic btrfs snapshots and backups with BTRBK'
+title: 'DRAFT: Fedora Workstation 35: installation guide with btrfs-luks full disk encryption (optionally including /boot) and automatic btrfs snapshots and backups with BTRBK'
 #linktitle: Fedora 35 btrfs-luks
 #summary: In this guide I will walk you through the installation procedure to get a Fedora workstation 35 system with a luks-encrypted partition for the root filesystem (optionally including /boot) formatted with btrfs.
 I will show how to optimize the btrfs mount options and, in case /boot is on the encrypted partition, how to add a key-file to type the luks passphrase only once.
 BTRBK is then used and configured to regularly take both btrfs snapshots of the system as well as send/receive those snapshots to a backup disk.
 toc: true